emilyphillips02/totalitea/README.md

 To use this web app, you will need to sign in, select products to add to your shopping cart, a place an order.

+> [!IMPORTANT]
-No real bank information is required to use this app.
+> No real bank information is required to use this app.
 Do not add real bank information.

 ## Getting Started